 Your password is encrypted and isn’t visible to CyberGhost.
-CyberGhost assigns a serial number to your account so they can remember what user-privileges you have.
-They stress that none of this information can be traced back to you, except when you use your full name as an account name of course.
+CyberGhost assigns a serial number to your account so it can keep track of your user privileges.
+It states that none of this information can be traced back to you, except when you choose to use your full name as an account name.

-Usability – How user-friendly is CyberGhost?
+Usability – How User-friendly is CyberGhost?

 - Go through the payment procedure by filling out the necessary information.

-- Download CyberGhost.
+- Download CyberGhost VPN.

-- Log in with your account data.
+- Log in with your account information.

 - Change the settings according to your personal preference and choose a location.

-CyberGhost’s appearance and ease of use
+CyberGhost VPN appearance and ease of use

-Pricing and methods of payment
+CyberGhost VPN pricing and methods of payment

 You can choose between the following payment options: